On the rationality of some real threefolds: Rationality of some degree conic bundles

 where $\epsilon=\pm 1$, and $a_1, a_2, b,c,d\in R.$ \item If only one node is defined over $R$, up to a linear change of variables, one may assume that the points $[i:1:0]$, $[-i:1:0]$, and $[0:0:1]$ are the nodes of $C$, and that the quartic $f(v,w,z)$ is given by the equation

 where $\epsilon=\pm 1$, and $ a_1, a_2, b,c,d\in R.$ \end{enumerate} \end{lem} \begin{proof} By the genus formula, since the genus of $\Delta$ is zero and the degree $d$ of $f$ is $4$, the curve $C$ has $\frac{(d-1)(d-2)}{2}=3$ nodes.
-Note that the nodes are not collinear since the degree of $f$ is $4$, by B\'ezout's theorem.
+Note that the nodes are not collinear since the degree of $f$ is $4$, by B\'ezout's theorem (as the intersection of $C$ with a line at a node of $C$ is counted with multiplicity $2$).
 In particular, one node must be defined over $R$, so that we may assume it is the point $[0:0:1]$; the two other nodes are either defined over~$R$, or they are complex conjugate.

 In the former case, we can assume that the two other nodes are $[1:0:0]$ and~$[0:1:0]$.
 Hence from the partial derivatives condition the degree of $f$ in each of the variables $v,w,z$ is at most $2$.
 In addition, since $C$ is irreducible, the coefficient of one of the terms $v^2w^2$, $v^2z^2$, or $w^2z^2$ must be nonzero, so that, up to a permutation of variables and scaling, one may assume that the coefficient of~$v^2w^2$ is $\pm 1$, and we get the equation (\ref{f1}).